 - Objective 3: Promote just national and international policies and actions (governmental and non-governmental) seeking to address systemic poverty and restore communities to sustainability.

-Download the Project Description Document (PDF file) with the application requirements.
-Read that thoroughly and create a document with your responses to the requirements.
+Download the Project Description Guidelines which include the application requirements.
+Read thoroughly and create a document with your responses.
 Then complete the PWJ Grant Application (below) and upload the document with your request.

 Applications are due January 8, March 31, April 30, and September 15.